martin-stoehr/ase-devel/share/python-ase/doc/ase/md.rst

 in temperature changes.
 If external work is done on the system, the temperature is likely to rise significantly.

 Velocity Verlet dynamics
 ------------------------

-.. module:: md.verlet
+.. module:: ase.md.verlet

-.. class:: VelocityVerlet(atoms, timestep)
+.. autoclass:: VelocityVerlet

 ``VelocityVerlet`` is the only dynamics implementing the NVE ensemble.